About the Stanford ChEM-H Building and the Stanford Neurosciences Building

 Stanford ChEM-H Building

-Stanford ChEM-H will bring together chemists, engineers, biologists, and clinicians to understand life at a chemical level and apply that knowledge to improve human health.
-The term ChEM-H serves as both shorthand for an emerging interdisciplinary area of chemistry that we seek to foster and an acronym for the fields it encompasses (harnessing Chemistry, Engineering, and Medicine to understand and advance Human health).
-ChEM-H builds on Stanford’s extraordinary talent in the Schools of Humanities & Sciences, Engineering, and Medicine, as well as its proximity to the SLAC National Accelerator Laboratory, to explore this new frontier at the interface of chemistry and human biology.
+Sarafan ChEM-H is an institute built for the future of academic research.
+By removing the barriers that divide disciplines and bringing together chemists, engineers, biologists, and clinicians, ChEM-H aims to understand life at a molecular level and apply that knowledge to improving human health.
+ChEM-H builds on Stanford’s extraordinary talent in the Schools of Humanities and Sciences, Engineering, and Medicine, as well as its proximity to the SLAC National Accelerator Laboratory, to explore this new frontier at the interface of chemistry and human biology.

 Stanford Neurosciences Building